 Unlike most other packaging materials, paper packaging is originally made from a renewable resource - trees.
+Trees help reduce greenhouse gases in the atmosphere by acting as a giant set of lungs: inhaling the carbon dioxide that people, animals and decomposing matter produce; and exhaling oxygen which sustains all living organisms (including us).
 And those trees are in good shape.
 See Factsheet - The Truth about Trees.